binarybottle/typing_preference_study/README.md

 License: Apache v2.0

 ## Description
 The purpose of the scripts in this repository is to determine which bigram in each of many bigram pairs is easier (more comfortable) to type on a qwerty computer keyboard, ultimately to inform the design of future keyboard layouts.
+These data are later converted to individual bigram comfort scores (https://github.com/binarybottle/bigram_typing_preferences_to_comfort_scores).

   - src/experiment.js: script to present and collect bigram typing data via a website